 Surprise Creepy: The game gets progressively darker as time goes on, particularly once night falls and Raz heads for the asylum.
 Milla's level has a self-contained example: it's probably the brightest, happiest mental space in the game, until you find the hidden area with the memories of the destroyed orphanage.

 Take That: The, ahem, censors which serve as your default mooks.
-They dress up in stereotypical suits, wear overly large glasses and all their attacks consists of different ways of saying "No." Given the fact that you mercilessly beat them up in hordes and the amount of crap that gets past in this game there is no way this is just a coincidence.
+They dress up in stereotypical suits, wear overly large glasses and all their attacks consists of different ways of saying "No." Given the fact that you mercilessly beat them up in hordes and the amount of crap that gets past in this game there is no way this is coincidence.

 Brainless kids only want to watch television.